bzxing/scheduler/README.md

 Time value, duration and priority are represented by basic unsigned integers.
 Define 0 as genesis.

 Run the python script ```//input/gen.py``` to generate random input file.
 To run the scheduler program, first run ```make``` under ```//src``` directory, then pipe a legal input file into it ```//src/build/bin/scheduler``` executable.

+## My Current Solution

+You'll have to read the code for now.